Org-9/Nine.Totalimagine.com/ArtOfAI.md

 <img alt="Spartan shield" width="256" src="https://cdn.midjourney.com/50168728-005b-46df-9d74-4a437e29a083/grid_0.png"/>

-<em>"What we call progress is merely a repetition of what others have already done." <br/> The Book of Ancestry, Unknown, ca. 35 KYA</em>
+<em>"The concept of progress is often nothing more than a repetition of the achievements of those who came before us." <br/> The Book of Ancestry, Unknown, ca. 35 KYA</em>

 ## Preface